Yuri010/yuri010.github.io/posts/z580ca-modding.md

 Big shoutout to them!
 Honestly great work!

 # Great!
 But what can you do with it?
-That, will be explained in a following article :)
+That, will be explained in [this](https://yuri010.github.io/posts/android-modding) post :)